Repeal of Miscellaneous Itemized Deductions – What Does This Mean for Employee Business Expenses?

 We’ve got your back

 At KRS, we’ve been tracking tax reform legislation closely and are ready to assist you in your tax planning and preparation now that the Tax Cut and Jobs Act is finally signed into law.
 Don’t lose sleep wondering what impact the new laws will have on you, your family, or your business.
-Contact me at 201.655.7411 or [email protected].
+Check out the New Tax Law Explained!
+For Individuals page and then contact me at 201.655.7411 or email@example.com.